-Based on your genetic markers, you are likely to be responsive to this medication.
-Clopidogrel is likely to be an effective drug for you.
+Based on your genetic markers, you are likely to have a decreased response to this medication.
+Clopidogrel may not be an effective drug for you.

-We determined your risk by analyzing your genetic code.
+We determined your risk by analyzing your DNA.
 Specifically, we looked at two places in your genetic code where one-letter variations, called SNPs, can affect your response to clopidogrel.
 Both of these variations are in a gene called CYP2C19.
-The table above shows your results, and your genetic markers are \1/\1.
-What this means for you is that, based on these markers, clopidogrel is likely to be an effective medication for you.
-Specifically, you have no risk variants related to reduced clopidogrel effectiveness, and are therefore likely to have a typical response to clopidogrel.
-It is important to note, however, that there are other genetic factors that are not included in this test that can impact how effective clopidogrel may be for you.
+The table above shows your results, and your genetic markers are \1/\2.
+What this means for you is that, based on these markers, clopidogrel is less likely to be an effective medication for you.
+Specifically, you have at least one risk variant related to reduced clopidogrel effectiveness, and are therefore likely to have a decreased response to clopidogrel.